johndifini/AI-for-Google-Search-Chrome-Extension/README.md

    2. Go to https://www.perplexity.ai/settings/api to obtain a Perplexity API key.
    1. Open the `background.js` file.
    1. Replace `'your_openai_api_key_here'` and `'your_perplexity_api_key_here'` with your actual API keys.
-1. Clone this repository or download the source code.
 2. Open Google Chrome and navigate to `chrome://extensions/`.
 3. Enable "Developer mode" in the top right corner.
 4. Click "Load unpacked" and select the directory containing the extension files.

-## Configuration

-Before using the extension, you need to add your API keys:

-1. Open the `background.js` file.
-2. Replace `'your_openai_api_key_here'` with your actual OpenAI API key.
-3. Replace `'your_perplexity_api_key_here'` with your actual Perplexity API key.

 ## Usage

-1. After installation and configuration, simply perform a Google search as you normally would.
+1. Perform a Google search as you usually would, either from google.com or your Chrome address bar.
 2. The extension will intercept the search, send it to both AI models, and open a new tab with the results.
-3. The results page will display your query, along with responses from both OpenAI and Perplexity.

 ## Files